shoui520/shoui520.github.io/docs/vn.md

 !!! info "Steins;Gate"
 	If you wish to hook Steins;Gate and Steins;Gate 0, please check out [Steins;Gate Textractor](https://github.com/shiiion/steinsgate_textractor)

-Launch your VN and Textractor and first remove all the unneeded extensions using the ++delete++ key.
+Launch your VN and Textractor and first remove all the unneeded extensions by pressing the ++delete++ key.

 Remove the following: